Narrowboat gifts for canal boaters.

 No warehouse.
 UK press.
 Tube and tag.

 Every order is made to order — there's no warehouse, nothing sitting on a shelf hoping to be bought.
 Printed on FSC-certified 200gsm coated silk (250gsm uncoated archival on the upgrade) at our UK partner press in Wakefield or Royston, posted in a kraft mailing tube via Royal Mail Tracked 48.
 Production takes 1–2 working days, transit a further 2–4.
-The boat name on your gift was set in metal-era serif type, run on a press, and tube-rolled by hand — slower than a same-day delivery, and a lot quieter.
+The boat name on your narrowboat gift was hand-set in metal-era serif type, run on a press, and tube-rolled by hand — slower than a same-day delivery, and a lot quieter.
+Handmade to order.
 It earns its square inch.

 Looking for a specific personalised narrowboat gift?
 Tell us what you need and we'll set it up by hand.